 - For the "use by" date to be a valid guide, you must follow storage instructions such as "keep in a refrigerator".

 - Once a food with a "use by" date on it has been opened, you also need to follow any instructions, such as "eat within 3 days of opening".

 - If a food can be frozen, its life can be extended beyond the "use by" date.

 Sharing food after the Best before date: Allowed on OLIO

 "Best before" dates appear on a wide range of frozen, dried, tinned and other foods.
 Click here to see how long food can be safely consumed after the best before date.

 "Best before" dates are about quality, not safety.
 When the date is passed, it doesn't mean that the food will be harmful, but it might begin to lose its flavour and texture.

-Display until and sell by: Allowed on OLIO
+Sharing food after the Display until and Sell by date: Allowed on OLIO